 The strangeness continues as Burnham reports for duty later.
 Lieutenant Stamets, co-leader of some top-secret Starfleet science experiment, is none too pleased to have her on his team.
 He gives her a throwaway assignment, which she tackles handily, ultimately revealing an error that had been previously overlooked.

-Things heat up in the episode when when disaster strikes the U.S.S.
+Things heat up in the episode when disaster strikes the U.S.S.
 Discovery’s sister ship, killing all of the crew.
 Captain Lorca gives the command to investigate the situation and retrieve any salvageable project materials.
 Burnham is assigned to the recovery team after a wary First Officer Saru admits that she’s the most intelligent Starfleet officer he’s ever encountered.

 Lieutenant Stamets, Cadet Tilly, Security Officer Landry and another unimportant crew member also make the cut – can you guess which one doesn’t make it back to Discovery?